Slobodan-Filipovic/usersAngular/README.md

   }

   .subscribe(user => this.user = user);
-  figuring out why user gives correct output but User is expected
+  figuring out why user gives correct output and 'User' is not assignable to type 'typeof User' error

 # RedoOfNg